EcologyR/mappestRisk/README.md

 #> 16 slope       0.00129     1.57e-3  4.14e-5 linear_ca…    -3034. <gnls>    okay
 ```

-### 2. Plot fitted TPCs and select the most appropriate:
+### 2. Plot the fitted TPCs and select the most appropriate:

 To help select which model might be more appropriate, the function
 `plot_devmodels()` draws the predicted TPCs for each